While apple pie is my favorite dessert, crumble toppings are my favorite.

 √ Is topped with a brown-sugary, buttery, toasty walnut crumble.

 √ Is the perfect spot for vanilla ice cream.

 Preparing it?
 Well, that’s a piece of

-Start with my go-to pie crust, which you now know how to master. ← Pie crust recipe, step-by-step photos, and tips!
+Start with my go-to pie crust. ← Pie crust recipe, video, step-by-step photos, and tips included!
 The apple filling is nothing out of the ordinary.
 Very, very simple.
 Fresh lemon juice, apples, flour, spices, and sugar.
 For a more complex, interesting flavor– I suggest using a variety of apples.
 I always use a sweeter apple like Fuji, Pink Lady, or Honeycrisp and a tart variety like Granny Smith.

 The crumble topping is a bunch of ordinary ingredients like brown sugar, flour, cinnamon, and butter that, when combined, make something extraordinary.
 The whole truly is greater than the sum of its parts.